A little burlesque can go a long way- Bamboozle inspires Emily Small in Sydney community development project

-Just when I was starting to feel quite burdened by the severity of being a Stripteaser in a culture seething with sexual abuse and misconduct, a little gem of encouragement landed in my lap.
+Just when I was starting to feel quite burdened by the severity of being a stripteaser in a society seething with sexual abuse and misconduct, a little gem of encouragement landed in my lap.

 That gem is Sydney social worker, turned artist activist and burlesque enthusiast, Emily Small.

-Emily saw the U.S.Oh!
+Emily saw Bamboozle's U.S.Oh!
 Show in early 2017.
-She was so inspired by the show and its “strong female characters” that she went on to create her own artistic project in a totally different field.
+She was so inspired by the show and its “strong female characters” that she went on to create her own artistic project in a totally different genre.